dhmunro/dudley/README.md

 PNG format standard for the rationale).
 Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.

+A Dudley layout may be appended to the data file it describes to create a single self-describing file.
+Such a file should begin with the native Dudley signature, but this is not required.
+After appending the text of the layout file, append the additional text:

+    #!DUDLEY@address!<bom>

+Here <bom> indicates the digit 0 if the machine writing the binary data part of the file is big-endian, or the digit 1 if it is little-endian.
+This will be overridden by the value of the special !BOM parameter written elsewhere in the file - it is intended as a default for data layouts which do not include that parameter.
+The address is the first byte of the layout text, and the layout text ends just before this # character - in other words, this comment string should be removed from the tail of the layout.
+Ideally, these are the last bytes of the file, but as long as the leading # character is within the final 4096 bytes of the file, the Dudley layout text will be discovered.

+The preferred file extension for a file with the Dudley layout appended is .dud, the same as a bare layout file.

+Keeping the layout stream separate from the binary data stream is encouraged, particularly in cases in which binary data will be added over several sessions.
+In that case, the layout text file should get the .dud extension, while the binary data file can have any other extension (say .dat).
+This is also convenient when the binary data is contained in a file of a different format, like HDF5 or netCDF or PDB.

 ## Notes on Dudley grammar